520hacker/rss2json/README.md

   - per_page number, default 50
 - /new GET, adds a new RSS address
   - url the URL of the RSS to be added
+  - avatar optional, the avatar for rss author
   - key the admin key specified when starting the program
 - /remove GET, removes an existing RSS address
   - url the URL of the RSS to be removed